Bank Account

 - Residency permit if you come from outside of the EU

-Once all the details have been processed, you will have to simply wait until your account is approved and your new pinpas is sent out to you.
+Once all the details have been processed, you must wait until your account is approved and your card is sent.

 Banking for businesses in the Netherlands

-If you have start up your business in the Netherlands and want to open a Dutch bank account, the process is essentially the same as it is for opening a private account.
-As well as the above personal details, you should also have all the necessary details concerning your business, for example, your KvK number and a record of your turnover.
-Most banks have different types of business accounts depending on the turnover of your company.
+If you have started a business and want to open a Dutch bank account, the process is essentially the same as opening a private account.
+In addition to the above personal details, you should have all the necessary information concerning your business, such as your KvK number and a turnover record.
+Most banks have different business accounts depending on your company’s turnover.

 Internet banking in the Netherlands

-It is becoming increasingly common for both Dutch and expats in the Netherlands to organize their financial affairs online via Internet banking.
-Internet banking in the Netherlands is convenient, and secure and allows you to do almost all of the transactions that you would be able to do in person.
+It is becoming increasingly common for Dutch and expats in the Netherlands to organize their financial affairs online via Internet banking.
+Internet banking in the Netherlands is convenient and secure and allows you to make almost all transactions in person.

 E.dentifier card readers